shuhei/babel-angular2-app/README.md

-# Build Angular 2 app with babel
+# Build Angular 2 app with Babel

-A skeleton Angular 2 app built with babel.
+A skeleton [Angular 2](https://angular.io/) app built with [Babel](https://babeljs.io/) and [Browserify](http://browserify.org/).

-- Bundles JavaScript files into one file.
-No lazy loading.
+- Uses Babel instead of [TypeScript](http://www.typescriptlang.org/)/[Traceur](https://github.com/google/traceur-compiler).
-- Uses babel instead of Traceur.
+- Supports class/parameter decorators and parameter type annotations with Babel and a Babel transformer plugin.
-- Supports class/parameter decorator and parameter type metadata with babel and a babel transformer plugin.
+- Bundles JavaScript files into one file with Browserify.
+(However, it doesn't use any Browserify-specific technology.
+You can easily switch to Webpack and etc.)
-- Limited support of rtts_assert.
+- (Experimental) Runtime type checking with [rtts_assert](https://www.npmjs.com/package/rtts_assert).

 ## Try